ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

 ==========

 Sequencing data is becoming more accessible for researchers.
 It's primary role for years in GWAS was to serve as reference data to fill in the gaps of target datasets containing large sample sizes through phasing and imputation techniques.
-This will still be a very important role over time because microarray data is still commonly used and more sequence data means bigger and better reference sets for this purpose.
-Sequence data's current role, though, is already in transition for its use as target data.
+This will continue to be a very important role as microarray data is still commonly used and more sequence data means bigger and better reference sets for this purpose.
+Sequence data's current role, however, is already in transition for its use as target data.
 The automation of the numerous steps to prepare data from a sequencer's raw output is crucial, so we developed `Iliad` with users of all levels in mind to obtain variant call files with clean and reliable genotypes.
 It does possess the capability to be adapted and have add-ons.
 Pull requests and contributions are welcomed.